 List of installed extensions

-\dx reports extensions enabled in the current database only.
+\dx reports extensions enabled in the connected database only.

-3. List extensions available for installation on the server.
+3. Check whether the extension files are available on the server.

 $ psql -d appdb -c "SELECT name, default_version, installed_version, comment FROM pg_available_extensions WHERE name IN ('citext','pg_trgm','uuid-ossp') ORDER BY name;"